 ⚡ Undervalued Stock Criteria: Greenblatt Earnings Yield > 3%

-Find undervalued stocks using Price to Book Value
+8. Price to Book Value

 ⚡ Undervalued Stock Criteria: Price to Book Value – Lower is better

-Find undervalued stocks using Price to Tangible Book Value
+9. Price to Tangible Book Value

-Price to Tangible Book Value is a better way of finding undervalued stocks than the Price to Book calculation.
-Price to Tangible Book compares a stock’s market value to the value of total assets, less total liabilities, and intangibles.
+Price-to-tangible book Value is a better way of finding undervalued stocks than the price-to-book calculation.
+Price-to-tangible book value compares a stockโs market value to the value of total assets, less total liabilities and intangibles.

-Removing the intangible assets from the calculation is a way to eliminate companies that may inflate the value of assets such as patents, trademarks, or brands.
-A low Price to Tangible ratio could mean that the stock is undervalued.
+Removing the intangible assets from the calculation is a way to eliminate companies that may inflate the value of assets such as patents, trademarks, or brands.ย A low Price to Tangible ratio could mean that the stock is undervalued.

 ⚡ Undervalued Stock Criteria: Price to Tangible Book Value – Lower is better

 The Price-Earnings Ratio (PE Ratio or PER) is a formula for performing a company valuation.
-It is calculated by dividing the current stock price by the previous 12 months’ earnings per share (EPS).
+It is calculated by dividing the current stock price by the previous 12 months earnings per share (EPS).
 A PE Ratio of 12 means you would pay $12 for every $1 of earnings if you invested.

 ⚡ Undervalued Stock Criteria: PE Ratio < 4th decile in the industry segment

-Finding undervalued stocks with Stock Rover
+11. Finding undervalued stocks with Stock Rover

 - Register for a Free Premium Trial with Stock Rover